gofiber/template/html/README.md

 HTML is the official Go template engine [html/template](https://golang.org/pkg/html/template/), to see the original syntax documentation please [click here](TEMPLATES_CHEATCHEET.md)

+**Info:**

+All templates within the specified view directory are analyzed and compiled at the beginning to increase the performance when using them.
+Thus it should be noted that no `definition` with the same name should exist, otherwise they will overwrite each other.
+For templating the `{{embed}}` tag should be used

 ### Basic Example

 _**./views/index.html**_